 Gloucester likes to do things differently, and with its careful landscaping, farm shop and butchers counter, the place developed its own cult fan club.
 The owners work with a local charity, the Gloucestershire Gateway Trust, to invest back in the local area, and the majority of their food and goods are made locally.

-Shops: on both sides: Farm Shop, Butchers Counter, Cheese Counter, Deli Counter
+Shops: on both sides: Farm Shop, Butchers Counter, Cheese Counter, Deli Counter, Patisserie

-and southbound only: Fish Counter Main Amenities: on both sides: Indoor & Outdoor Play Area, Dog Walking Area, Free Cash Machine, Showers
+and southbound only: Fish Counter, Gelato Counter Amenities: on both sides: Children's Play Area, Free Cash Machine, Showers

-and southbound only: Changing Places Hotel: none Charging Points: GRIDSERVE Electric Highway 50kW CCS & 50kW CHAdeMO Forecourt: Esso, Shop, Coffee Bar, Food to Go, Air1 AdBlue
+and southbound only: Changing Places Outdoor Space: Long dog walking path, dining terrace and pond; Children's Play Area Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: Esso, Shop, Coffee Bar, Food to Go, Quick Coffee

 First 3 hours free for all vehicles, after which cars must pay £12 and caravans, motorhomes and HGVs must pay £23 to include a £5 food voucher.